kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 ## What to put into each severity level

-As we decided to use Zap library as the logger I'll describe all the needed levels from this particular one:
+We decided to use the Zap library as the logger.
+Here is a description of all the needed levels:

 - `FATAL` - a component reached a catastrophic error and cannot go further,
-- `ERROR` - errors that break something, so request failures, reading memory failures, and so on,
+- `ERROR` - errors that break something, such as request failures, reading memory failures,
-- `WARN` - things that do not break anything but suggest that potential setup should be changed, so resources are running low, optional config cannot be fetched, a request failed but will be retried, a connection is lost but will be reacquired, and so on,
+- `WARN` - things that do not break anything but suggest that potential setup should be changed, for example: resources are running low, optional config cannot be fetched, a request failed but will be retried, a connection is lost but will be reacquired,
 - `INFO` - requests handling, operating on resources, successes, information about operations in progress, and so on,
 - `DEBUG` - options with which the component is deployed, requests' paths, and other information that is useful while making sure that everything works as expected.